AmmarAlkhooly98/crypto-trans/README.md

-# crypto-trans
+# crypto-trans CLI

-CLI program to help crypto investors query their portfolio data from a csv file.
+Crypto-trans is an open source CLI program to help crypto investors query their portfolio data from large csv file.

 [Try the npm package out in your terminal](https://www.npmjs.com/package/crypto-trans) `npm i crypto-trans -g`